Function Repository Resource:

 ResourceFunction["AllDependentVariables"] threads over lists in the first argument.

-Similar to Variables, ResourceFunction["AllDependentVariables"] also has the Modulus option.
+Similar to Variables, ResourceFunction["AllDependentVariables"] supports the Modulus option.

 Examples